 - Reducing reliance on legacy infrastructures and solutions

-- Future proofing their the data management infrastructure as new data sources and end points, along with new technologies, can be added onto the data fabric without disrupting existing connections or deployments
+- Future-proofing the data management infrastructure as new data sources and endpoints, along with new technologies, can be added onto the data fabric without disrupting existing connections or deployments

 How to get trusted data at speed

 Talend Data Fabric offers the breadth of capabilities needed by modern data-driven organizations in a unified environment with a native architecture that enables them to adapt to changes faster with embedded data integrity.
-Talend's unique differentiators make it possible to deliver to both trust and speed without forced compromise.
+Talend's unique differentiators make it possible to deliver healthy, clean, complete, and uncompromised data.

-Talend provides a unified environment for all your needs to help you transform raw data to trusted data.
+Talend provides a unified environment for all your needs to help you transform raw data into healthy data.
 Talend Data Fabric eliminates the need for multiple data integration products, contracts, and support mechanisms.
-From discovery and ingestion, to integrating data from multiple sources, to cleansing that data and ensuring its integrity, to ultimately analyzing and sharing the data with stakeholders.
+From discovery and ingestion to integrating data from multiple sources, to cleansing that data and ensuring its integrity, to ultimately analyzing and sharing trusted data with stakeholders.